IndaPlus25/task-7-yea/README.md

 We are going to give you so-called [*pseudocode*](https://en.wikipedia.org/wiki/Pseudocode) describing how to count word occurrences.
-Pseudocode serves as a template for your code, but is not written in any actual programming language.
+Pseudocode serves as a template for your code but is not written in any actual programming language.
-You will surely come across more examples like this as you progress your studies, and being able to read and formulate pseudocode is a skill every programmer should have.
+You will surely come across more examples like this as you progress in your studies, and being able to read and formulate pseudocode is a skill every programmer should have.

 ```